-Note that, only in cases in which the constraints are not active, $t{xi}-t{xi}^$ equals the desired modification Δt{xi} .
+Note that $t{xi} - t{xi}^$ equals the desired modification Δt{xi} only when the associated constraints are not active.
 Since the DB controller aims at removing the stator flux error as quickly as possible and since corrections in the switching instants are not penalized, the DB controller tends to be very fast and aggressive.
-Yet, there is no guarantee that the flux error is fully removed within the horizon, since the constraints on the switching instants have to be respected.
+Yet, there is no guarantee that the flux error is fully removed within the horizon, since the constraints on the switching instants have to be respected2.